tagpix — Combine Your Photos for Easy Access

 This is the tagpix user guide.
 It includes an overview, usage instructions, and version changes.
 Whether you consider yourself a programmer or end user, you'll find resources to help get you started organizing photos with tagpix here.

 Because tagpix by default moves and renames photos, users are encouraged to read this guide first—especially its caution—before running tagpix on valued photo collections.
-For this program's license, see its main script.
+For this program's license and author, see its main script.
 For screenshots, click the image above.
 For code and examples, see the install folder.
 To download this program, visit its web page.

 tagpix is a photo organizer that merges and labels your photos for convenient access.
 It collects, renames, and sorts them into a normalized folder structure, resolving duplicate content and filenames automatically in the process.
 This section introduces the basics of its roles and operation.